RefactoringCombos/ArlosCommitNotation/README.md

 * Scripted manual refactoring, using the compiler to verify each step
 * Very Highly tested code, with the tests providing proof

+# Living Documentation
+We invite you to submit pull requests to help evolve this notation and methodology.